omatheuspimenta/titanic_exploratory/regression.md

 | Balanced Accuracy      	| 0.7727           	|
 | 'Positive' Class       	| 0                	|

-As análises em relação à _odds ratio_ são análogas às já executadas.
+As análises em relação a _odds ratio_ são análogas às já executadas.

 |              	|     OR     	|    2.5%   	|    97.5%   	|
 |--------------	|:----------:	|:---------:	|:----------:	|